United States

 In cases of resignation, we’ll ask you to provide written notice to your manager and HR@ at least ten working days in advance of your last day.
 You may be leaving us, but we’d always recommend remaining in good standing with any past employers.
 It’s a great opportunity to lead with dignity and respect, exactly what we’d expect from our Best People.
 Employees that have resigned in good standing will generally be eligible for rehire.

 In most cases, HR will conduct an exit meeting on or before your last day to collect all company property and discuss final pay.
 If applicable, information regarding benefits continuation through the Consolidated Omnibus Budget Reconciliation Act (COBRA) will be sent to your home address.
-An exit interview may be conducted to discuss the your experience while working at InterWorks.
+An exit interview may be conducted to discuss your experience while working at InterWorks.

 Bridge of Service